SnehaPasham21/CartridgePeople/README.md

 ## Project Description :

-                      This project is all about navigating to a page where we can do shopping for printers-> Inkjet printers to select a product, adding it to the basket and all the way to checkout.
+                      This project is all about navigating to a page where we can do shopping printers-> Inkjet printers to select a product, adding it to the basket and all the way to checkout.
 ## Navigation :
                       1. Navigating to the Homepage https://www.cartridgepeople.com/